egesevik/projects/README.md

 # projects
-Just stuff that I use
+Just stuff that I developed for personal use.